wvu-irl/irl-gym/docs/source/irl_gym.envs.rst

 Stickbug
 --------

-For full documentation, see the :ref:`stickbug-landing <Stickbug documentation>`.
+For full documentation, see the :ref:`Stickbug documentation <stickbug-landing>`.

 Grid World